NOVEL-IN-PROGRESS

 "Tomorrow."

-He grabbed a French pear from a large wooden bowl Severine had just filled, along with one of the bottles of wine that she had pulled out of a wooden crate packed with sawdust.
+He grabbed a red French pear from a large wooden bowl Severine had just filled, along with one of the bottles of wine that she had pulled out of a wooden crate packed with sawdust.

 Theory glanced at the label.

 Without having anything to do after putting things away, Severine wandered upstairs to see if she could be of service to Miss Marie, but her door was closed.
 Perhaps she was resting.
 Hadn't Jane painted the picture that the old woman seemed to nap all the time or at least hid herself away in her chamber?
 Maybe.
-But then again… wasn't the gravel in Jane's tales becoming quicksand?
+But then again…

 9.

+It was barely daybreak when Severine woke to the sound of men talking loudly out on the street.
+She peeked through the curtains, where she saw a big tradesman's wagon drawn by four horses.
+She watched as the men unloaded their tools and headed to the back, carrying sledgehammers.
+As one of these men was Theory, she didn't worry until she heard the crashing sound of splintering wood.
 Severine ran downstairs and into the garden.
 There she found Theory and his men razing the wash house.
 The demonic swinging of sledgehammers frightened her as they went about pounding at the thin walls.
 Just as Severine was about to run back into the house for Miss Marie, she noticed her gazing down from her bedchamber.
 From her window, she nodded.
-She then knew what Theory was doing.
+Severine then figured Miss Marie knew what Theory was doing.
 As the men carried the splintered wood out to the wagon, Severine again wondered about the secrets rich folks kept.
 Theory paused and smiled at Severine.
-The moment clung and reached her heart in a way she found so disconcerting.
+The moment clung and reached her heart in a way she found somewhat disconcerting.
+How long had it been, she wondered, since a man's smile had enticed her to smile back?
+She quickly turned to go back in with hopes that Theory hadn't noticed her heart beating loudly.

 10.